gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

 * `auto_recovery` - (Optional) If the server should be auto-started in case of a failure (default=true).

-* `user_data` - (Optional, Computed) For system configuration on first boot.
+* `user_data_base64` - (Optional, Computed) For system configuration on first boot.
 May contain cloud-config data or shell scripting, encoded as base64 string.
 Supported tools are cloud-init, Cloudbase-init, and Ignition.

 * `hardware_profile` - (Optional, Computed) The hardware profile of the Server.
 Options are default, legacy, nested, cisco_csr, sophos_utm, f5_bigip and q35 at the moment of writing.
 If it is not set, the backend will set it by default.
 Check [the official docs](https://gridscale.io/en/api-documentation/index.html#operation/createServer).